 - Futsu: The word means ordinary, and this type of drink is brewed with no special designation, and the rice used has 30% of the grains polished off.

-- Honjozo: This type of nihonshu has brewer’s alcohol added to it during fermentation.
+- Honjozo: This type of nihonshu has brewer’s alcohol added during fermentation.

 - Junmai: Unlike honjozo, junmai is made with only rice and koji, and no brewer’s alcohol is added at any part of the process.